jchelikowsky/Matlab_Real_Space/README.md

 use of mex files.
 Mex files are binary files that have been compiled from C code.
 These mex files will execute faster than their m file counterparts.
 The downside is that compatibility is not guaranteed.
+*MEX Files are currently unsupported*

 # Settings